T&Cs – Relative Insight Ltd.

 Customer IPR: all IPR subsisting in or relating to materials provided by the Customer to Relative Insight for the purpose of providing the Service.

-Data Protection Legislation: all applicable data protection and privacy legislation in force from time to time in the UK including the General Data Protection Regulation ((EU) 2016/679); the Data Protection Act 2018; the Privacy and Electronic Communications Directive 2002/58/EC (as updated by Directive 2009/136/EC) and the Privacy and Electronic Communications Regulations 2003 (SI 2003/2426) as amended or replaced if the UK leaves the European Union
+Data Protection Legislation: all applicable data protection and privacy legislation in force from time to time in the UK including the retained General Data Protection Regulation ((EU) 2016/679); the Data Protection Act 2018; the Privacy and Electronic Communications Directive 2002/58/EC (as updated by Directive 2009/136/EC) and the Privacy and Electronic Communications Regulations 2003 (SI 2003/2426) as amended or replaced from time to time

 Deliverables: any output of the Services to be provided by the Supplier to the Customer, including any reports or summary or other information.